How to Visit Utah's National Parks

 "Well-prepared visitors have the most fun on their journey; spending less time worrying about having the right gear and provisions means you can focus on enjoying your vacation."

 While Utah is best known for its unique geological beauty, the state is also rich in biodiversity and human history.
-It may be hard to believe, but long before the term “national park” was even coined, people were living, and thriving, in these areas.
-Throughout your Utah journey you’ll see evidence of native communities; petroglyphs, cliff dwellings and more.
-These archaeological displays are some of Utah’s most treasured sites, and we ask for your help in preserving them in their original state by enjoying them from a respectful distance (Read: "Following the Markings of Native American History").
+Long before the term “national park” was even coined, Indigenous peoples were living, and thriving, in these areas.
+Today, throughout your Utah journey you’ll see eight Native Nations across the state.
+If you’re lucky enough you may even see the remnants of ancestral Indigenous cultures; petroglyphs, cliff dwellings and more.
+These are some of our Indigenous communities’ most sacred sites, and we ask for your help in preserving them in their original state by enjoying them from a respectful distance (Read: How to Visit Rock Imagery Sites).

 What to Buy Locally